nodejs/TSC/TSC-Charter.md

 * Mediating technical conflicts between Collaborators or Foundation projects.

-The TSC voting members will define Node.js project’s release vehicles.
+The TSC will define Node.js project’s release vehicles.

 ## Section 5.
 Node.js Project Operations

-The TSC voting members will establish and maintain a development process for the Node.js project.
+The TSC will establish and maintain a development process for the Node.js project.
 The development process will establish guidelines for how the developers and community will operate.
 It will, for example, establish appropriate timelines for TSC review (e.g. agenda items must be